-- Communicate — After defining your boundaries, share what you need.
+- Communicate — After defining your different boundaries, share what you need.
 The key here is to say what you need.
-Use “I” statements, such as “I need some space and time right now.”
+Use “I” statements, such as “I need some personal space and time right now.”
 This will go over better than statements such as “You have to stop coming over here every day,” as it will increase the likelihood of an authentic conversation.

 - K.I.S.
 Principle — Keep it simple.
 You don’t need to over-explain or justify how you’re feeling.
 Sometimes sharing things more than once is also required, as making shifts in relationships can take time.
 Be persistent and clear in the process.

-- Mind the Boundaries — Make sure to share why these boundaries are important and know the action you will take if they are not respected.
+- Mind the Boundaries — Make sure to share why these types of boundaries are important and know the action you will take if they are not respected.
 It is important to plan ahead and be ready to follow through with these actions.
 For example, maybe it’s spending less time with someone, texting less frequently, or finding an ally to support you in this transition.